moshiur-rahman-mirage/moshiur-rahman-mirage/README.md

 <h2 align="center">Hi 👋, I'm Moshiur Rahman Taz Mirage</h2>
 <p align="center">I am a passionate tech enthusiast working as a software engineer at Orange Solutions Ltd., a sister concern of the United Group.
 In my current role, I primarily focus on developing backend business logic.
-My mission is to shift my career towards front-end development</p>
+My goal is to shift my career towards front-end development</p>
 <hr />

 - Inteerests : Interests: Computer Systems, Programming, and the concept of getting the opportunity to create new things every day intrigue me.